shamika105/figma-uiux-design/README.md

   # 📅 Day 10 – Figma UI/UX Design Essentials
-**Topic:** Working with illustrator, Images, Working with the PhotoShop
+**Topic:** Working with illustrator, Images, Working with the PhotoShop **Class Project 10:** Images (Submitted ✅)

 ---

 ## 🎯 Key Learnings:
-* In this section, I've learned so many things like,
+* In this section, I've learned so many things like working with illustrator, tips & tricks for using images in Figma, masking & cropping images in Figma, free images & plugins in Figma, And some  basic things for using PhtoShop in Figma.
+* Hense, I've submitted my 10th Class project: Images
+* I've upladded the screenshot of my project.

+   ---

+  ## 🔧 Tools Used
+- Figma
+  ---